 The Serpent: Shop The 70s Style

 There were many takeaways to note from the series, but mostly we can’t stop thinking about the French serial killer’s girlfriend and accomplice Marie-Andrée Leclerc, played sublimely by Jenna Coleman.
-Sobhraj, who was nicknamed the serpent due to his expert deception and evasion, gave Marie the new name of Monique—thereby creating an alter-ego fit for their crimes.
+Jenna Coleman’s outfits in The Serpent have captured our hearts and our minds!
+To briefly sum up the plot, Sobhraj, who was nicknamed the serpent due to his expert deception and evasion, gave Marie (Jenna Coleman) the new name of Monique—thereby creating an alter-ego fit for their crimes.
 Nowhere was this shown more so than in their outward appearance.
 Chatting clothes may seem flippant in this tale of tragedy, yet the couple’s wardrobes were an integral part of their ruse—they enticed their victims by trapping them within their glamorous façade.
 Sobhraj posed as a gem dealer and photographer and ‘Monique’ as a model.

-The show’s leading lady provides us with many an iconic moment throughout the series.
-Even when dressed down, her silk robes and flowing cover ups scored serious fashion points.
+The show’s leading lady, Jenna Coleman, provides us with many iconic fashion moments throughout the Serpent series.
+Even when dressed down, her silk robes and flowing cover-ups scored serious style points.
 Some pieces in our shopping edit will work for right now, whereas some could be stored for your next sunny getaway.
-We’ll be recreating Monique’s look with oversized collars on shirts and dresses, halter neck-details and chain-print shirts for right now, and working her white kaftan look next time we’re at the beach.
-For daytime, channel the look of the 1970s with our picks of flared denim, plaited belts, gold hoops and pussy-bow blouses.
+We’ll be recreating Monique’s outfits with oversized collars on shirts and dresses, halter neck-details and chain-print shirts for right now, and working her white kaftan look next time we’re at the beach.
+For daytime, channel Jenna Coleman’s clothes of the 1970s with our picks of flared denim, plaited belts, gold hoops and pussy-bow blouses.
 An easy way to incorporate the era is with skinny scarves—wear in the hair or around the neck.
 We loved Marie’s green version, paired with an off the shoulder striped top.
 Monique’s sunglasses style alone is one to emulate—perfectly 70s with yellow-lens and tortoiseshell sunglasses.
 The era’s sartorial scene was synonymous with vivid colour and prints in bold psychedelics and geometric patterns.
-We’ve even included a piece in our edit from IT designer of the time Emilio Pucci, in case you wanted to invest in the real deal.
+We’ve even included a piece in our edit from the IT designer of the time Emilio Pucci, in case you wanted to invest in the real deal.
 We’ve done the hard work for you, scouring vintage boutiques and the hottest labels to bring you picks just like Monique’s.
 From new-in pieces to real vintage finds, these are the buys to transport you back to the 70s.
 One thing we wouldn’t recommend?
 The constant accompaniment of a cigarette in hand!